mlavi/hugo/content/post/devops-maturity-diagram.md

 # Preparation #

-On January 25, I gave a Calm deep dive session to my peers at Nutanix, and there were two topic requests that shed light into the DevOps world for them and provided insight
+January 25, 2017: I gave a Calm deep dive session to my peers at Nutanix, and there were two topic requests that shed light into the DevOps world for them and provided insight
  (the what, who, why that Nutanix management always cites)